fahadnasir40/Book_Shelf_React_Web_Project/README.md

 # Book_Shelf_React_Web_Project
-This Project is the practice project for React & NodeJS Web Development Course.
+This Project is the practice project with Mobile View only for React & NodeJS Web Development Course.

 Project Demo Link: https://fierce-garden-32560.herokuapp.com/